 Hon Lao the main island of the group is well known for its beaches of Bai Bac, Bai Ong, Bai Chong are great for swimming.

-The islands are well known for its snorkelling and scuba diving activities.
+The islands are well known for their snorkelling and scuba diving activities.
 If you want to get away to golden sand beaches and stunning coral reefs you should consider visiting the Cham Islands.
 You can visit as a day trip from Hoi An or you can stay in local homestay accommodation.

 The best time to visit is between the months of March to August.